 Upon leaving the comedy show, I swallowed the sobering reality that an artist’s work can be a completely detached entity from his own identity.
 I see this when someone compliments me on this blog.
 I don’t feel deserving of the compliments or praise because I am simply taking what’s in my head at that exact moment in time and putting it on paper.
 Also, anyone who listens to praise too much is doomed to fail because it is the enemy of progress.

 Regardless of whether the praise is just flattery or actually sincere, I will have a spike in ego, an ego-gasm as I call it.
 After that 5 seconds or less of my sonic boom of ego and self-love, the conversation resumes and I have that disappointing come-down to earth, similar to the moments following a real orgasm.
 Because beyond a compliment or disagreement on a social issue, how much can the person really engage with me on these thoughts that I chose to record on paper?
 Writing is an intensely personal, isolated and intimate form of expression.
 In writing and acting, the artists are being observed and evaluated and it makes me very uncomfortable sometimes; the fact that my writing can only have meaning if it is seen by others.
 Once I have finished a post or essay, I feel like I have wiped my hands clean of it and it now lives on its own.
 I might be embarrassed about it a week later when someone mentions it.
-For someone to equate my writing in a post, to making a judgment about me would makes no sense because it is now a piece of work that I have set free into the blogosphere, I hate that word but I couldn’t think of anything else.
+For someone to equate my writing in a post, to making a judgment about me would makes no sense because it is now a piece of work that I have set free.

 If it’s true that many Americans are lonely, and if it’s true that many lonely people are prodigious TV-watchers, and if it’s true that lonely people find in television’s 2D images relief from the pain of their reluctance to be around real humans, then it’s also obvious that the more time spent watching TV, the less time spent in the real human world, and the less time spent in the real human world, the harder it becomes not to feel alienated from real humans, solipsistic, lonely.
 For Joe Briefcase, as for many addicts, the “special treat” of TV begins to substitute for something nourishing and needed, and the original hunger subsides to a strange objectless unease.